Takashi Abe

-Takashi Abe (阿部 隆, Abe Takashi) is a Japanese professional shogi player, ranked 9-dan.
+Takashi Abe (阿部 隆, Abe Takashi) is a Japanese professional shogi player ranked 9-dan.

-Early life
+Early life and apprenticeship

 Takashi Abe was born in Osaka Prefecture on August 25, 1967.
 Although it was said that Abe was more passionate about "yakyū" than shogi as a young boy, he entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of shogi professional Kaishū Tanaka during his second year of junior high school in December 1981.
 Abe rapidly progressed through the apprentice school, being promoted to the rank of 1-dan in 1983 and then obtaining full professional status and the rank of 4-dan in June 1985, just 3 years and 7 months after becoming an apprentice.